TheSMSWorks/smsw-python-sdk/docs/AuthApi.md

-Generates a Json Web Token
+Generates a JSON Web Token for including in the Authorization header of all your calls to the API.
+This only needs to be done once.
+Generate the customer ID, API Key & Secret required for this call from the API Key tab your account page.

 ### Example
 ```python